-Buyer transaction fees represented approximately 51% of our revenue in 2016 and 49% of our revenue for the first ten months of 2017, which is the period during which we charged buyer fees in 2017.
+Buyer transaction fees represented approximately 49% of our revenue for the first ten months of 2017, which is the period during which we charged buyer fees in 2017, and represented approximately 43% of our revenue in 2017.
 Consequently, the elimination of our buyer transaction fees has had a severe adverse effect on our revenue and margins.
-We must increase transactional activity on our platform dramatically to make up for this lost revenue and return to growth.
+We must continue to increase transactional activity on our platform dramatically to make up for this lost revenue and maintain growth.
 A critical part of our plan to adjust to our lower take rates is to increase advertising spending on our platform and operate with improved efficiency that will support lower margins.
 To increase our advertising spend, we are taking steps to increase significantly the ad requests coming from our seller clients, which represent inventory available for purchase on our platform, and to increase the percentage of ad requests that we convert into successful transactions (fill rate).
+We have seen success in growing our share of ad requests, but with additional ad requests comes increased serving costs, lower fill rates, and potentially lower inventory quality.
 Our plans for increasing our inventory volumes include active pursuit of more direct relationships with sellers, particularly of mobile, video, and PMP impressions, which are areas of industry growth.
-We also plan to access ad requests that might not otherwise be accessible to us by utilizing emerging server-side header bidding technologies, including third-party wrappers, and also integrating with large sources of supply that have their own monetization capabilities but also allow third parties to connect to their exchanges and bid on their inventory.
-Our plans to improve our fill rate include using the technology we acquired from nToggle to filter out low-quality impressions so that a higher proportion of the ad requests on our platform are of interest to our buyers, and to enable our buyers to identify and purchase the impressions they want more efficiently.
-In addition, we expect the nToggle filtering technology to help us and our buyers control the processing costs associated with higher volumes of ad requests.
-These efforts require us to expend a significant amount of time and resources and may ultimately prove to be ineffective.
+We also plan to access ad requests that might not otherwise be accessible to us by utilizing emerging header bidding technologies, including third-party wrappers, and also integrating with large sources of supply that have their own monetization capabilities but also allow third parties to connect to their exchanges and bid on their inventory.
+We continue to use the technology we acquired from nToggle to improve our fill rate by filtering out low-quality impressions so a higher proportion of the ad requests on our platform are of interest to our buyers.
+In addition, the nToggle filtering technology is helping us and our buyers control the processing costs associated with the growing volume of a

-We may not succeed in increasing the inventory on our platform to the levels we expect for various reasons.
-Competitors could match our price reductions and develop their own filtering capabilities, thereby reducing competitive advantage we seek to develop.
+We may not succeed in continuing to increase the inventory on our platform or improving fill rates for various reasons.
+Competitors could match our price reductions and develop their own filtering capabilities, thereby reducing the competitive advantage we seek to develop.
 Sellers could decide to reduce the number of exchanges with which they integrate and choose competitors over us.
-Large sources of supply that have their own monetization capabilities and also allow us to connect to their exchanges and bid on their inventory could reduce the amount of inventory they sell through third parties, including us.
+Large sources of supply that have their own monetization capabilities and also allow us to connect to their exchanges and bid on their inventory could reduce or eliminate our access to their inventories.
 Providers of third-party header bidding solutions could impose prohibitive terms.
-Even if we increase inventory on our platform as expected, much of that inventory growth will be through header bidding or other downstream decisioning arrangements; we must compete effectively with other sources of demand to purchase that inventory, which may be difficult if competitors have more robust demand or more effective technology or offer better pricing or service.
+Much of our inventory growth has been through header bidding or other downstream decisioning arrangements; we must compete effectively with other sources of demand to purchase that inventory, which may be difficult if competitors have more robust demand or more effective technology or offer better pricing or service.
 In addition, operating at higher volumes with lower margins requires scale and efficiency, and we could have difficulty competing successfully with our largest competitors if the market evolves to aggressive price-cutting.
-Unless and until we are able to compensate for our price reductions by increasing advertising spend on our platform, our revenue will continue to decline, we will not be able to grow our business, our cash resources may be depleted, and we may be forced to seek additional capital to support our business and operations.
+If we are unable to compensate for our price reductions by continuing to increase advertising spend on our platform, our revenue will decline, we will not be able to grow our business, our cash resources may be depleted, and we may be forced to seek additional capital to support our business and operations.